University of Michigan

 Michigan Institute for Clinical & Health Research (MICHR)

-MICHR occupies 26,000 square feet of office space in a single-story building that is part of the North Campus Research Complex.
+MICHR Facilities and Resources at the North Campus Research Complex: MICHR occupies 26,000 square feet of office space in a single-story building that is part of U-M’s North Campus Research Complex.
 The MICHR administrative space includes six shared meeting rooms that accommodate 50 or more people, a fully equipped training room that accommodates 40 people, and multiple small meeting rooms that may be used for interviews and short video production.
-MICHR shares the North Campus Research Complex with the IRB, administrative offices for both U-M’s and the Medical Schools’ Offices of Research, the clinical trials office of the U-M Comprehensive Cancer Center, the U-M Office of Technology Transfer, and the U-M Business Engagement Center, creating a hub for clinical and translational research administration.
+MICHR shares the North Campus Research Complex with the IRB, administrative offices for both U-M’s and the Medical Schools’ Offices of Research, the clinical trials office of the U-M Comprehensive Cancer Center, the U-M Office of Technology Transfer, Faculty Development, Precision Health, and the U-M Business Engagement Center, creating a hub for clinical and translational research administration.
 Housing these resources in such close proximity fosters an unprecedented level of communication, collaboration, and sharing of best practices between these units.

 Education and Mentoring Group (EMG):